When Are Sports Drinks Appropriate For Hydration?

 Some of the popularity can be attributed to marketing and flashy advertising.
 Just because an athlete endorses a sports drink doesn’t mean it’s the best option for everyone.

-That said, it CAN be easier to keep yourself hydrated when you actually like what you're drinking...
+That said, it can be easier to keep yourself hydrated when you actually like what you're drinking...

 Because yes, getting more fluids in your body can help keep the body hydrated.